v3xlabs/ens-tools/README.md

 > **Note**
 >
-> This project aims to extend the functionality of [wagmi](https://wagmi.sh/) as well as provide additional utility for the ENS ecosystem.
+> This project aims to extend the functionality of [wagmi](https://wagmi.sh/),
+> in addition to providing utility to the ENS ecosystem.

 ## Features